camunda/camunda-docs/docs/reference/bpmn-processes/call-activities/call-activities.md

 ![call-activity](assets/call-activities-example.png)

 When a call activity is entered, a new process instance of the referenced process is created.
-The new process instance is activated at the **standard start event**.
+The new process instance is activated at the **none start event**.
 The process can have start events of other types, but they are ignored.

 When the created process instance is completed, the call activity is left and the outgoing sequence flow is taken.